 G.17 booth - map \$mul cells to Booth multipliers

 booth [selection]

-This pass replaces multiplier cells with an implementation based on the Booth algorithm.
+This pass replaces multiplier cells with a radix-4 Booth-encoded implementation.
 It operates on \$mul cells whose width of operands is at least 4x4 and whose width of result is at least 8.
-The detailed architecture is selected from two options based on the signedness of the operands to the \$mul cell.